apify/apify-docs/sources/academy/webscraping/anti_scraping/index.md

 ---

-If at any point in time you've strayed away from the Academy's demo content, and into the wild west by writing some scrapers of your own, you may have been hit with anti-scraping measures.
+If at any point in time you've strayed away from the Academy's demo content, and into the Wild West by writing some scrapers of your own, you may have been hit with anti-scraping measures.
 This is extremely common in the scraping world; however, the good thing is that there are always solutions.

 This section covers the essentials of mitigating anti-scraping protections, such as proxies, HTTP headers and cookies, and a few other things to consider when working on a reliable and scalable crawler.
 Proper usage of the methods taught in the next lessons will allow you to extract data which is specific to a certain location, enable your crawler to browse websites as a logged-in user, and more.